Table of Contents

 Homeopathy aims to activate the body's own healing abilities by giving small doses of very diluted (thinned out) substances.
 It is based on the idea that "like cures like," or the Law of Similars.
 This law suggests that diseases can be cured by small amounts of substances that cause similar symptoms in healthy people.
 Homeopathic remedies are made from small amounts of a variety of plants, minerals, and animal products that are crushed and dissolved in liquid.
 By adding more and more liquid to the original mixture, the remedy – a homeopathic 'tincture' – is diluted.

 The results of scientific studies of homeopathy are mixed.
 Some studies show homeopathy's benefits, while others do not show any difference between homeopathic treatment and placebo (no treatment).
 People most often use homeopathy to treat allergies, asthma, ear infections, digestive disorders, headaches, and menopausal symptoms.
-Because homeopathic remedies can include substances that affect your immune system, remember to talk to your health care provider before using them.
+Because homeopathic remedies sometimes include substances that can affect your immune system or cause drug interactions, remember to talk to your health care provider before using them.

 During hypnosis, or hypnotherapy, a trained therapist uses techniques to help you become deeply relaxed and enter a different state of consciousness called a trance.
 In a trance, your body relaxes while your mind becomes more focused.
 The hypnotherapist does not control your mind or your actions.
 Rather, you become very open to suggestion, such as the suggestion to quit smoking.
 The therapist makes suggestions for changing behaviors or relieving symptoms that are specific to your situation.

 Hypnosis can help you relax, reduce stress, relieve anxiety, and ease pain.
 It is often used before surgical or dental procedures when someone is especially nervous.
 Hypnotherapy is also used to treat eating disorders, addictions, phobias, insomnia, and digestive problems.